Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 The parrot may refuse to eat because it’s physically unable to do so, but it could be upset due to something it distrusts in its living environment.

 For example, the cage could be too small, or the parrot is frightened of another pet.
-For example, it’s common for pet cats to stalk and stare constantly at a parrot’s cage.
+It’s common for pet cats to stalk a parrot’s cage.

-If that happens, the parrot will lose weight.
+If that happens, the parrot may lose weight.
 Parrots have fast metabolisms to sustain their active lifestyles, rarely surviving for more than 24-72 hours without food.

-It’s not the same as the molting process that all parrots go through 1-3 times annually.
-It also differs from preening, where birds remove dead feathers and coat them with oil from the uropygial gland.
+It’s not the same as the molting process all parrots undergo 1-3 times annually.
+It differs from preening, where birds remove dead feathers and coat them with preen oil from the uropygial gland.

-Instead of falling out naturally, parrots pluck out their feathers in response to something they dislike in their environment.
+Instead of falling out naturally, parrots pluck out their feathers in response to something that adversely affects their mood.
 Feather plucking can be caused by the following:

 • Stress.